Seth Wetmore House: Significance

 Judge Seth Wetmore (1700–1788) built this house in 1746.
 Judge Wetmore served as deputy to the General Assembly for forty-eight terms, and was Judge of the County Court at Hartford.
-No doubt one of the great local mansions of its day, it remains Middletown's best example of high style Georgian architecture. the interior is of exceptional sophistication in its appointments; the northeast parlor alone is justly famous for the high quality of its decoration.
-It displays in original condition a corner shell cupboard with sun-burst decoration; marbleized fluted pilasters at either side of the fireplace opening, and fine overmantel painting.
-The woodwork in this room is in its original condition and excellently preserved.
+One of the local mansions of its day, it remains an example of Georgian architecture in Middletown.
+The interior features detailed appointments; the northeast parlor includes decoration such as a corner shell cupboard with sun-burst ornamentation, marbleized fluted pilasters on either side of the fireplace opening, and an overmantel painting.
+The woodwork in this room remains in its original condition.

 Although the builder of this house is unknown, it is evident that he was a master joiner.
 A house recorded in a Colonial Dames monograph (William Cooper House, destroyed 1930d) bears such marked similarities to this house that it is likely they were built by the same man.

 This house remained in the Wetmore family for over two hundred years, and there are many traditions concerning the house including visits by Jonathan Edwards, Timothy Dwight IV, Aaron Burr and General Lafayette.
 A large hemlock on the property is said to have been planted by Judge Wetmore's daughter Lucy.

 The Judge Seth Wetmore House is significant for its long association with the Wetmore family and as Middletown's finest example of Georgian Colonial architecture.